Building new homes with Vic Turnkey Homes

 The proposed new home is placed onto the block of land.
 The home to scale complies with the regulatory requirements, including building envelopes and developer guidelines.

 A designated area on your land within which all building work must be contained.
 A building envelope is registered on your title by the council and will be shown in the plan of Subdivision attached to the Vendor Statement.

 The minimum allowable distance from the boundaries on your land to your home.
+Front, rear, sides.

 The angle of a sloping roof, usually expressed in degrees, eg.22 degree pitch.

-A building permit must be granted before the construction of your new home commences.
+A building permit must be granted before the construction of the new home commences.
 This ensures the construction plans and engineering comply with all relevant building regulations and have been approved by a registered building surveyor.

 Yes.
 We do organise designs and permits.
 We provide a full in-house design, permit and build service.

 Yes, If you wish to engage your own Building Surveyor to issue Permits and perform mandatory inspections, the following conditions apply:

 – The owner must provide the name, registration number, and contact details of the nominated Building Surveyor, within 30 days of signing the contract.